Kas-tle/anima-to-bedrock/README.md

 - [yq](https://github.com/mikefarah/yq)

 ### Usage
-- Place in directory containing .anima files.
-YAML or JSON format is acceptable.
+- Place in directory containing .anima files; YAML or JSON format is acceptable
 - Ensure script has permission to run
   - `chmod 755 converter.sh`
 - Execute script
   - `./converter.sh`
 - Place created files in appropriate location of a Bedrock resource pack
-  - Place `armor_stand.v1.0.entity.json` in the `entity` folder
+  - Place [`armor_stand.v1.0.entity.json`](https://raw.githubusercontent.com/Kas-tle/anima-to-bedrock/main/armor_stand.v1.0.entity.json) in the `entity` folder
+  - Add armor_stand.geo.json from the repository to `models/entity`
+    - This is needed to allow for rotation of the body portion of the armor stand
   - Place all other json files in the `animations` folder
   - Add triggers through pre-animation scripts or animation controllers if desired